The Right Fit Is Important

 Do you prescribe pharmaceuticals?
 Naturopathic Doctors are trained in the basics of pharmaceuticals and are licensed to prescribe them in some states, but Healing Roots Natural Medicine does not prescribe pharmaceuticals.
 They are beyond Dr. Enos’ scope of practice in Colorado and, for the most part, the modalities she uses to treat patients offer ample effective alternatives.
 Dr. Enos regularly treats pneumonia without antibiotics, thyroid conditions without hormones, and hypertension without anti-hypertensive medications.
 That being said, there is a time and place for pharmaceuticals, and with her training, Dr. Enos will refer patients to medical doctors who prescribe them when necessary.
 Dr. Enos does work with patients who are on a pharmaceutical regimen, either in order to help decrease the need for medication or to work in conjunction with pharmaceutical treatment to maximize results.

 What kinds of conditions do you commonly treat?
 Dr. Enos sees a wide variety of patients with many different conditions and imbalances.
 Many people seek out Healing Roots Natural Medicine for treatment of autoimmune conditions, skin conditions, digestive issues, chronic disease, chronic sinus & nasal congestion, and thyroid conditions.

 What philosophies guide your approach and what kinds of treatments do you offer?
 Healing Roots Natural Medicine blends together the philosophies of naturpathic medicine, biotherapeutic drainage, and anthroposophic medicine into a synergistic approach to treat the root cause of disease and help you achieve optimal wellness.
 This melding truly addresses mind, body, and spirit.
 In-office treatments include cranial sacral therapy and nasal specifics.

 If I do not live in Colorado, can we still work together?
 Yes.
-Dr. Enos offers phone and Skype consults for long-distance patients.
+Dr. Enos offers phone and Telemedicine consults for long-distance patients.
 Though these methods work well for most cases, there will be times when you need to be seen physically by a doctor.
 As a result, Healing Roots Natural Medicine requires that all patients retain a relationship with a primary care doctor.